 The Chief Financial Officer (CFO) is responsible for the daily monitoring of the firm's risk capacity and compliance with regulatory capital requirements.
-Like the Credit Officer and the coo he reports directly to the member of the J.P.
-Morgan AG Management Board representing the Back Office ("Marktfolge").
+Like the Credit Officer and the coo he reports directly to the chairman of J.P.
+Morgan AG's Management Board.
 In order to calculate the economic capital requirements, J.P.
 Morgan AG makes use of the standardized credit-risk approach ("Kreditrisiko-Standardansatz"), the basis indicator approach for operational risk, and marked-to-market for market risks.

 A detailed analysis of the firm's risk capacity, using various stress scenarios with regard to credit risk and liquidity risk, is undertaken on a quarterly basis.
 The results of this analysis are summarized in the quarterly MaRisk Report and presented to the J.P.
-Morgan AG Management Board.
+Morgan AG Management- and Supervisory Board.